KenanSalar/calmppuccin-vscode/README.md

 ---

-Calmppuccin is more than just a theme—it's an invitation to code in comfort and style.\
+Calmppuccin is more than just a theme, it's an invitation to code in comfort and style.\
 Whether you're debugging complex codebases or crafting new projects, Calmppuccin\
 ensures your workspace remains a serene and productive environment.